Incremental Intervention Effects in Studies with Dropout and Many Timepoints: Efficiency Theory

 \section{Efficiency Theory}

-In the previous section, we showed the incremental intervention effect adjusted for repeated outcomes subject to right-censoring can be identified without requiring any positivity conditions on the treatment process.
-Our main goal in this section is to develop a nonparametric efficiency theory for the incremental effect, via the efficient influence function for $\psi_t(\delta)$.
+In the previous section, we showed that the incremental intervention effect adjusted for subject dropout can be identified without requiring any positivity conditions on the treatment process.
+Our main goal in this section is to develop a nonparametric efficiency theory based on the efficient influence function for $\psi_t(\delta)$.

-The efficient influence function plays a crucial role in non/semiparametric efficiency theory because 1) its variance gives an asymptotic efficiency bound that cannot be improved upon without adding assumptions, and 2) its form indicates how to do appropriate bias correction in order to construct estimators that attain the efficiency bound under weak conditions.
-Mathematically, given a target parameter $\psi$ an \textit{influence function} $\phi$ acts as the derivative term in a distributional Taylor expansion of the functional of interest, which can be seen to imply
+The efficient influence function plays a crucial role in non/semiparametric efficiency theory because 1) its variance gives an asymptotic efficiency bound, and 2) its form indicates how to do an appropriate bias correction in order to construct estimators that attain such efficiency bound.
+Mathematically, given a target parameter $\psi$ an \textit{influence function} $\phi$ acts as the derivative term in a distributional analog of a Taylor expansion, which can be seen to imply

-for all smooth parametric submodels $\Pb_\epsilon$ containing the true distribution so that $\Pb_{\epsilon=0}=\Pb$.
+for all smooth parametric submodels $\Pb_\epsilon$ containing the true distribution at $\epsilon=0$, i.e., $\Pb_{\epsilon=0}=\Pb$.
 Of all the influence functions, the \textit{efficient influence function} is defined as the one which gives the greatest lower bound of all parametric submodel $\Pb_\epsilon$, so giving the efficiency bound for estimating $\psi$.
-For more details we refer to \citet{Bickel98,vaart98, van2003unified, Tsiatis06, Kennedy16}, as well as Section \ref{sec:ifdetails} in the appendix.
+For more details we refer to Section \ref{sec:ifdetails} in the appendix and references therein \citep{Bickel98,vaart98, van2003unified, Tsiatis06, Kennedy16}.

-The next theorem gives an expression for the efficient influence function for the incremental effect $\psi_t(\delta)$, $\forall t \leq T$, under a nonparametric model, which is the main result in this section.
+The next theorem gives an expression for the efficient influence function for our incremental effect $\psi_t(\delta)$, under a nonparametric model.